agavazov/nkvd/README.md

 ## TCP Proxy

-Simple TCP proxy written on NodeJS which can handle almost everything (based on `TCP` of course)
+Simple TCP proxy written on Node.js which can handle almost everything (based on `TCP` of course)

-### How to make road ribbon load balancer
+### How to make a round-robin load balancer

 ```typescript
 import { ErrorHandler, tcpProxy } from './net/tcp-proxy';